maius57/apiserver-boiler/README.md

 This is a boilerplate for an api server.

-To use, you need to create a config.js in the root with an attribute called "secret", which can be anything.
+To use, you need to create a config.js in the root which module.exports a "secret" which can be anything and a "mongodb" which is the address to your mongodb.